 Singapore, Japan Holds First High-Level Joint Legal Conference

-1. Singapore and Japan held their first high-level joint legal conference in Tokyo, Japan today.
+1. Singapore and Japan held their first high-level joint legal conference in Tokyo, Japan on 12 March 2019, the Japan-Singapore International Legal and Dispute Resolution Conference.
 The conference was organised by the Singapore Ministry of Law and the Japan Association of Arbitrators (JAA).

 2. The conference brought together more than 200 government officials, legal and dispute resolution practitioners, in-house counsel, business executives and academics from Singapore and Japan, to discuss how they could work together to seize business opportunities presented by the rise of Asia, technology and potential for new cross-border strategic partnerships.